1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC023/04.test-and-implementation/README.md

-# UC020 - As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system
+# UC023 - As an Admin, I want to list/search operation types, so that I can see the details, edit and remove operation types

-# 4. Tests
+## 4. Tests

 In this project, a Test-Driven Development (TDD) approach was used.